 4) Workouts

-5) Flights Climbed (iPhone 6 and newer)
+5) Flights Climbed

 Is syncing with Apple Health Required?
 Will I lose data if I stop syncing?